steilerDev/icloud-photos-sync/README.md

 [![OS Support Windows](https://img.shields.io/static/v1?label=Windows-latest&message=Not%20planned&color=inactive&style=for-the-badge)](https://github.com/actions/runner-images#available-images)

+## Security of your Apple ID credentials
+Since this application needs to communicate with the Apple iCloud backend, full access to your AppleID needs to be provided.
+By providing full access to the source code of this application, I hope to gain your trust, that I am not able to read or access your credentials or tokens!

+This application will never log any credentials (except when log level is set to `trace`, so be careful when doing this!).
+Credentials are only sent directly to Apple's authentication servers - third party services are NOT involved.

+In order to improve this application's development, this tool can report crash and error data to the developer.
+This capability requires opt-in and is the only non-Apple service this application will communicate with.
+Scrubbing of credentials and sensitive data is performed before any errors are persisted.
+More information about this topic can be found [here](https://steilerdev.github.io/icloud-photos-sync/user-guides/telemetry/).

 ## Contributing & Feedback
 This tool is not yet *production ready*, since it (most likely) still contains some issues and edge cases, that need to be addressed.

 I hope for the support of the community, to fully understand the reverse-engineered API and discover edge cases and bugs.
 I tried to make this code base as maintainable and automated as possible, in order to make future releases and contributions quick and easy.

-Please [open an issue](https://github.com/steilerDev/icloud-photos-sync/issues/new) (and attach the `.icloud-photos-sync.log`, stored in the `DATA_DIR`) for any bug you are experiencing!
+Please [open an issue](https://github.com/steilerDev/icloud-photos-sync/issues/new) (and attach the `.icloud-photos-sync.log`, stored in the `DATA_DIR`) for any bug you are experiencing.
+Additionally please [enable crash and error reporting](https://steilerdev.github.io/icloud-photos-sync/user-guides/telemetry/), so this crash and all required technical details are recorded and reported.